-During these ridiculous amusements of the people, who wandered about everywhere, the peculiar pomp of the saviour Goddess advanced.
-Women, splendid in white garments, expressing their joy by various gestures, and adorned with vernal crowns, scattered from their bosoms flowers on the ground, through the path in which the sacred crowd walked.
-Others, with mirrors placed behind their backs, showed to the Goddess the obsequiousness of the crowd, as if it had come for the purpose of meeting her?.
+During these ridiculous amusements of the people, who wandered about every where, the peculiar pomp of the saviour Goddess advanced.
+Women, splendid in white garments, expressing their joy by various gestures, and adorned with vernal crowns, scattered from their bosom flowers on the ground, through the path in which the sacred crowd walked.
+Others, with mirrors placed behind their backs, showed to the Goddess the obsequiousness of the crowd, as if it had come for the purpose of meeting her t.
 There were also others who, carrying ivory combs, imitated the adornment and combing of royal hairs by the motion of their arms, and the inflexion of their fingers.
 And there were likewise others, who sprinkled the streets with drops of genial balsam, and other ointments.
-Besides this, there was a great multitude of men and women, who propitiated the Goddess, the offspring of the celestial stars, by lamps, torches, wax-lights, and other kinds of artificial light. wards, sweet symphonies resounded from the most delightful modulations of pipes and flutes.
-A pleasant choir of the most select youths, in splendid white garments, every way closed, followed them, frequently singing an elegant song, which an ingenious poet had composed through the favour of the Muses, and which explained the meaning of the procession. also, consecrated to the great Serapis, proceeded among those musicians, whose songs were antecedent to the greater vows, and sung the accustomed modulation pertaining to the God and his temple; the oblique pipe being extended to the right ear.8 And there were likewise precursors, who proclaimed that convenient room would be given for the sacred procession to pass. this, there was an influx of a crowd of those who had been initiated in the second rites of the Goddess, consisting of men and women of every degree, and of every age, resplendent with the pure whiteness of linen garments.
-The women had their anointed hair infolded in a pellucid covering; but the men had their hair perfectly shaven, and the crown of their head was exceedingly These terrene stars also, of the great religion of the Goddess, produced a sharp sound from the brazen, silver, and likewise golden rattles, which they held in their hands. those principal men that presided over the sacred rites, and who were clothed in a close-drawn garment of white linen, hanging down to the extremities of their feet, carried the most illustrious spoils of the most powerful Gods.
-And of these, the first exhibited a lamp shining with a clear light, not resembling those lamps of ours which illuminate nocturnal banquets; but it was a golden boat-cup, which emitted a larger flame from an aperture in the middle.
-The second was clothed in a similar

-7 This took place as follows: women carrying mirrors behind their back proceeded first; in which mirrors the whole pomp of those that followed was perceived, their faces, by reflection, being turned towards the Goddess; so that those who in reality walked behind her, appeared, in those mirrors, to be coming to meet her.
+Besides this, there was a great multitude of men and women, who propitiated the Goddess, the offspring of the celestial stars, by lamps, torches, wax-lights, and other kinds of artificial light.
+Afterwards, sweet symphonies resounded from the most delightful modulations of pipes and flutes.
+A pleasant choir of the most select youths, in splendid white garments, every way closed, followed them, frequently singing an elegant song, which an ingenious poet had composed through the favour of the Muses, and which explained the meaning of the procession.
+Pipers also, consecrated to the great Serapis, proceeded among those musicians, whose songs were antecedent to the greater vows, and sung the accustomed modulation pertaining to the God and his temple; the oblique pipe being extended to the right ear.
+And there were likewise precursors, who proclaimed that convenient room would be given for the sacred procession to pass.
+After this, there was an influx of'a crowd of those who had been initiated in the sacred rites of the Goddess, consisting of men and women of every degree, and of every age, resplendent with the pure whiteness of linen garments.
+The women had their anointed hair infolded k This took place as follows: women carrying mirrors behind their back proceeded first; in which mirrors the whole pomp of those that followed was perceived, their faces, by reflection, being turned towards the Goddess; so that those who in reality walked behind her, appeared, in those mirrors, to be coming to meet her.

-8 vis.
-The pipe had a hole in the side and not at the top, to which the piper applied his mouth.
+viz.
+The pipe had a hole in the side and not at the top; to which the piper applied his mouth.